ArmSoM/armsom-p2pro-bsp/README.md

 ## Compile environment

 * Hardware requirements: 64-bit system with more than 40 GB disk space.
-If you do multiple builds, you will need more hard disk space.
+If you do multiple builds, you will need more hard disk space

 * Software requirements: Ubuntu 20.04 system

-Suggest developing Ubuntu 20.04 system or higher
+Suggest developing Ubuntu 20.04 system or higher。

-### 1、Install libraries and toolsets：
+### 1、Install libraries and toolsets

 ```shell
 sudo apt-get install git ssh make gcc libssl-dev liblz4-tool expect g++ patchelf chrpath gawk texinfo chrpath diffstat binfmt-support qemu-user-static live-build bison flex fakeroot cmake gcc-multilib g++-multilib unzip device-tree-compiler ncurses-dev libgucharmap-2-90-dev bzip2 expat gpgv2 cpp-aarch64-linux-gnu time mtd-utils
 ```

-### 2、Check and upgrade software packages：
+### 2、Check and upgrade software packages

-If there is a compilation error in the future, it may be due to the incorrect version of the compilation tool, the following two examples may be updated
+If there is a compilation error in the future, it may be due to the incorrect version of the compilation tool, the following two examples may be updated。

 - Check the make version (make 4.0 and above required)
 ```